Oldsmobile Silhouette: European Market

 Europeans grew accustomed to sleek minivans thanks to the Renault Espace and did not object to the futuristic styling.
 For the European market, however, the Oldsmobile Silhouette was sold as the Pontiac Trans Sport by replacing the Oldsmobile badging with Pontiac badging, along with Pontiac wheels.
 Sales in Europe were good for an American import, but did not represent enough volume to make a fourth, distinct model economically feasible.
 Like the Oldsmobile Silhouette, the European Trans Sport did not receive any facelift, as the vans' initial styling had not been negatively received there.

 The Pontiac Trans Sport of Europe was discontinued in 1997.
-Its successors were both the Chevrolet Trans Sport (Second gen Pontiac Trans Sport rebadged as a Chevrolet) (LWB), and the Opel Sintra (SWB).
+Its successors were both the Chevrolet Trans Sport (a rebadged second-generation Pontiac Trans Sport) (LWB), and the Opel Sintra (SWB).
 In the United Kingdom, it was sold as the Vauxhall Sintra.